viadeo/limbo-config/README.md

 ## How it works

-When you load `tetra-config` for the first time, the following steps are performed
+When you load `limbo-config` for the first time, the following steps are performed

-1. We fetch the `tetra-config` schema file, which sets up some default properties required by all `tetra` projects.
+1. We fetch the `limbo-config` schema file, which sets up some default properties required by all `tetra` projects.
 These will be namespaced under `config.tetra`

 2. We look for a project schema in `config/convict/schema.json`.
-If present, we merge this into the `tetra-config` schema, with the application schema taking precedence
+If present, we merge this into the `limbo-config` schema, with the application schema taking precedence

 3. We initialise a Convict configuration object, using our merged schema file.
 Properties present in the schema will be created on the object, and initialised with their default value